haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 #### Required Equipment

 -   Refractometer
-    -   Common choices: [VST LAB Coffee III](https://store.vstapps.com/products/vst-lab-coffee-iii-refractometer-2022), [ATAGO PAL-COFFEE](https://www.atago.net/product/?l=en&k=CCF59218), [Difluid R2 Extract](https://digitizefluid.com/products/r2-extract).
-I will abbreviate them as VST, ATAGO, and Difluid.
+    -   Common choices: [VST LAB Coffee III](https://store.vstapps.com/products/vst-lab-coffee-iii-refractometer-2022), [ATAGO PAL-COFFEE](https://www.atago.net/product/?l=en&k=CCF59218), [DiFluid R2 Extract](https://digitizefluid.com/products/r2-extract).
+I will abbreviate them as VST, ATAGO, and DiFluid.
-    -   VST is the most expensive and considered the standard, while ATAGO and Difluid are more affordable alternatives.
+    -   VST is the most expensive and considered the standard, while ATAGO and DiFluid are more affordable alternatives.
-    -   I have three Difluids and one ATAGO.
+    -   I have three DiFluids and one ATAGO.
 I also borrowed a VST for this article (thanks to my reader Henry!).
 -   Sample bottles or centrifuge tubes in the size of about 5ml
     -   must be airtight with a lid.
 -   Plastic pipette